 How to remove built-in apps from Windows 10 WIM-File with Powershell

-Reading time icon 2 min. read
+2 min. read

-Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money.
+Read our disclosure page to find out how can you help Windows Report sustain the editorial team.
 Read more

 PowerShell is a very powerfull Windows tool that allows power users to perform a series of advanced tasks.
 PowerShell is a task automation and configuration management framework that comes in a form of a command line.

-This script is very useful because in the Windows 10 Anniversary UpdateĀ all the apps that were previously uninstalled are re-installed when Microsoft pushes out a feature update.
+This script is very useful because in the Windows 10 Anniversary Update all the apps that were previously uninstalled are re-installed when Microsoft pushes out a feature update.
 With this tool, system admins can easily avoid such situations.

 RELATED STORIES YOU NEED TO CHECK OUT: